About the CDA Credential

-- Have 480 hours of experience working with children within the past five years
+- Have 480 hours of experience working with children within the past three years

 As a CDA candidate, it is your responsibility to meet all these requirements.
-In addition, you must also find an approved field advisor, compile your resource file, arrange for payment to be made for any training you need to take, and apply for your final CDA assessment.
+In addition, you must also compile your Professional Profile and Family Questionnaires and apply for your final CDA assessment.

 CDA Credential Settings

 There are four settings in which candidates can obtain a CDA credential: